getchip/DIP-Docs/source/includes/_vga.md

 If you don’t have Debian 4.4, or if you are unsure, [follow this guide](getchip.com/update)

 ## Use It
 The VGA DIP is extremely easy to use.
-It’s really as simple as attaching the DIP to your CHIP, plugging in a VGA monitor, and booting up CHIP.
+Once you have your C.H.I.P.
+OS updated, it’s really as simple as attaching the DIP to your CHIP, plugging in a VGA monitor, and booting up CHIP.
 But, for posterity’s sake, here’s all the details.

 Update C.H.I.P.
 OS
 Connect DIP to C.H.I.P.